 So far, so Australian.

-An alternate theory (plucked from the abject wobbling shale of my next-door neighbour), Boris from Number 42 believes that it was born in the Australian goldfields, apparently originated by the Chinese, and “din-gum” apparently (loosely) translates as “good gold”, the phrase was a response to the locals asking them if they’re finding a fair amount of gold.
+An alternate theory believes that it was born in the Australian goldfields, apparently originated by the Chinese, and “din-gum” apparently (loosely) translates as “good gold”, the phrase was a response to the locals asking them if they’re finding a fair amount of gold.
 Which is also Australian, the bastardisation of Chinese culture, whilst simultaneously fearing that they were here exclusively to steal our wealth.

 Every Australian citizen is acutely aware of the term, and acutely aware that no-one ever uses it.
 However, this ringing endorsement of the obvious doesn’t reach Canberra, as the corridors of power are clearly soundproofed, as a thousand blossoms of antiquated slang bloom there, as those we elect to lead fire it from the hip.
 Clearly, our example of leadership is the teethless, educationless creek panner, with racism in his eye and shit underneath his fingernails.

 But this isn’t about us, it’s about them.
-Obviously, this piece is inspired by Scott Morrison, who yesterday appeared on a Gold Coast beach, with thumbs up and hat in tow, offering warm platitudes to the mother of our greatest surfer, the one who fucking decked a shark, eh.
+Obviously, this piece is inspired by Scott Morrison, who is wont to appear with thumbs up and hat in tow, offering warm platitudes to whoever finds themselves stuck in his orbit.
+Pulling a vague example out of the ether, here Morrison congratulates the mother of our greatest surfer, the one who punched a shark in the mouth.

 — Scott Morrison (@ScottMorrisonMP) November 5, 2018